feincms/feincms3/docs/guides/apps-and-instances.rst

 the first viewname that can be reversed to a URL).

-For the sake of an example let's assume that our site is configured with english, german and french as available languages and that we're trying to reverse the article list page, and that we are processing a german
+For the sake of an example let's assume that our site is configured with english, german and french as available languages and that we're trying to reverse the article list page, and that the current language (as returned by ``get_language``) is german:
-page:

 .. code-block:: python

     from feincms3.applications import reverse_app

-    def page_detail(request, path=None):
-        page = ...
-        page.activate_language(request)
+    # Inside a view or middleware:
     articles_list_url = reverse_app("articles", "article-list")
     ...

 The list of viewnames reversed is in order: